worldofmarcus/project-portfolio-4/README.md

 </details><br/>

 ### **Member Reviews**
 The Member Review Page lists the reviews that the logged in user has written.
-The user can update and delete their review on this page and also gets information about the status of the review (if it's in draft mode, approved, etc.).
+The user can update and delete their review on this page and also gets information about the status of the review.
+There are 4 different statuses:

+* Your review is awaiting approval - Review has been submitted with the status 'published' and awaits approval
+* Your review is in draft status but is approved - The review is in draft status but has been approved
+* Your review is published and approved - The review is published and approved
+* Your review is in draft status - The review has been submitted with the status 'draft'

 <details><summary><b>Member Reviews</b></summary>